DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 software concept, design decisions and development rationale), actively maintained, and (re-)usable (Merali 2010; Barnes 2010; Tse 2010).

-To make it possible to reproduce computationally supported research, a software that has been used must continue to exist in the first place, but also continue to be usable, understandable, and reproducible in the evolving software and hardware environment.
+To make software-based research (and with that almost any research) software that has been used must continue to exist in the first place, but also continue to be usable, understandable, and reproducible in the evolving software and hardware environment.
 Moreover, the software